terry-flander/forms-working/README.md

 Forms Working uses Docker to support instances of:
 - nginx -- secure front-end webserver
 - form.io -- API
-- MongoDB -- if installed in the same EC2 instancfe
+- MongoDB -- if installed in the same EC2 instance

 INSTALLATION INSTRUCTIONS